 The aim of the History & Politics Department is to ensure that pupils develop an enquiring mind with an ability to discuss different views and opinions, often contrary to their own, before reaching their own conclusions.

-History of art is a richly stimulating AS and A level subject, in which pupils gain a sound understanding of the major periods of Western art history from antiquity to modernity, and develop the ability to articulate their ideas through lively class discussion and written analysis.
+History of art is a richly stimulating subject, in which pupils gain a sound understanding of the major periods of Western art history from antiquity to modernity, and develop the ability to articulate their ideas through lively class discussion and written analysis.

-The ICT Department aims to provide a comprehensive introduction to a range of computing technologies and skills for those starting at Bryanston.
+The Computer Science Department aims to provide a comprehensive introduction to a range of computing technologies and skills for those starting at Bryanston.
 This is then developed further through GCSE courses in computer science.

 The ethos of the Bryanston Mathematics Department is that our subject can, and should be, enjoyable and rewarding for all.
 Our aim is to develop the ability of our pupils to become creative problem solvers, which is the talent that lies at the heart of mathematical thinking.